 The construction environment has a great influence on the curing of the resin.
-The higher the ambient temperature during construction, the shorter the gelation and curing time.
-Sometimes the construction temperature is increased by 10 ° C, which can shorten the gel time by nearly 1/2.
-If the construction environment temperature is too low, it will cause permanent under-curing.
-Because the resin can gel at low temperature, the macromolecule formed after gelation can't move.
-Because there is not enough exothermic peak temperature to trigger the release of free radicals by the curing agent, the chain cross-linking reaction is difficult to proceed, resulting in permanent Under curing.
+The higher the ambient temperature during construction, the shorter the gelling and curing time.
+Sometimes the application temperature is increased by 10℃, which can shorten the gel time by nearly 1/2.
+If the temperature of the construction environment is too low, it is easy to cause permanent undercuring.
+Although the resin can gel at low temperature, the macromolecules formed after gelation cannot move.
+Because there is not enough exothermic peak temperature, the curing agent continuously releases free radicals, making the chain cross-linking reaction difficult to proceed, which eventually leads to permanent Undercured.

-Generally, the construction temperature is not lower than 15 °C, and the relative humidity is not more than 80%.
+It is generally required that the construction temperature is not lower than 15°C and the relative humidity is not greater than 80%.

-Generally, in order to sufficiently cure the resin, it is preferably post-cured after high-temperature curing.
+Generally, in order to fully cure the resin, it is best to perform high-temperature post-curing treatment after curing molding.

-Post-cure treatment method: can be treated at 40 ° C for 2 hours, 60 ° C for 2 hours, 80 ° C for 4 hours, (if conditions can be treated at 100-120 ° C for 2 hours, the effect is better) and then cured at room temperature for 24 hours Put it into use again.
-If the construction unit has no heat treatment conditions, it can be cured at room temperature for one month after construction (and the curing time should be extended when the ambient temperature is low), so that it can be fully cured and put into use.
-This is especially important for resin curing for corrosion resistant applications.
+Post-curing treatment method: it can be processed at 40℃ for 2 hours, 60℃ for 2 hours, and 80℃ for 4 hours.
+(If conditions permit, it can be better to treat at 100-120℃ for 2 hours.)
+And then curing at room temperature for 24 hours Put it into use again.
+If the construction unit does not have heat treatment conditions, it can be cured at room temperature for 1 month after construction (the maintenance time should be appropriately extended when the ambient temperature is low), so that it is fully cured and then put into use.
+This is especially important for curing resins for corrosion-resistant applications.